stjude-c3d/MyGPT/installation/macOS/README.md

-# Installation on Mac without GPU
+# Installation on Mac OS

 ## Requirements